euro-cordex/jsc-cordex/README.md

 > **IMPORTANT**
 > - No simulation or analysis data under `$HOME` (small quota)
 > - No software environment installation (e.g., Python `venv`) under `$HOME`
-> - Clean up after yourself, no excssive amount of "temp" files please.
+> - Clean up after yourself, no excessive amount of "temp" files, please.
-> - Best practice for file and dorectory names apply, no blanks or umlauts etc.
+> - Best practice for file and directory names apply, no blanks or umlauts etc.
 > - DO NOT CLUTTER our common data store
 > - Add READMEs where applicable
 > - If your needs are not covered here: Please ask k.goergen@fz-juelich.de